zigbeer/zcl-packet/README.md

 <a name="Overview"></a>
 ## 1. Overview

-The **zcl-packet** is the packet builder and parser for ZigBee Alliance *ZIGBEE CLUSTER LIBRARY SPECIFICATION* commands.
+The **zcl-packet** is the packet builder and parser for [_ZIGBEE CLUSTER LIBRARY SPECIFICATION_](http://www.zigbee.org/download/standards-zigbee-cluster-library/) commands.

 <br />